bernie-skipole/skitest/docs/index.md

 git clone git@github.com:bernie-skipole/skitest.git

-copy /home/bernard/skitest to /home/bernard/www without the .git and .gitignore (this rsync can be used to update www whenever git pull is used to update /skitest)
+copy /home/bernard/skitest to /home/bernard/www without the .git and .gitignore (this rsync command can be used to update /www whenever git pull is used to update /skitest)

 rsync -ua --exclude=".*" ~/skitest/ ~/www/